hpst3r/HyperVCloudInit/README.md

 -a---           6/16/2015  9:37 PM        5615492 qemu-img.exe
 ```

-More complete QEMU binaries for Windows (include qemu-img) can be found at: https://qemu.weilnetz.de/w64/
+More complete QEMU binaries for Windows (include qemu-img) can be found at: https://qemu.weilnetz.de/w64/.

+### oscdimg

 oscdimg is a part of the Windows Assessment and Deployment Kit, which can be installed with the `winget` package manager, if you have that installed (24H2+, incl.
 Server 2025 have Winget working by default).